opencloud-eu/ios/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-Thanks for reporting issues back to this repository, your contributions are much appreciated!
+Thanks for reporting issues back to this repository.
+Your contributions are much appreciated!
 This is the issue tracker of the OpenCloud iOS app.

-To make it possible for us to help you please fill out the below information carefully.
+To make it possible for us to help you, please carefully fill out the information below.
 -->
 <!--
 ## If you found a bug: